diana-ghm/Mars-Rover/README.md

 ---COMPILE AND RUN ON THE COMMAND LINE---
 You can easily compile and run the program on the command line.
 You just need to change into the program directory into the "source" folder (src) and use the command: javac Mars_Rover.java in order to compile the Mars_Rover class on the command line.
-If javac is not recognised as an internal or external command, make sure you first set the environment path variable with the command: set path = "C:\Program Files\Java\jdk1.8.0_60\bin" (or change to the folder in which you installed jdk).
+If javac is not recognised as an internal or external command, make sure you first download the jdk jar and set the environment path variable with the command: set path = "C:\Program Files\Java\jdk1.8.0_60\bin" (or the path to the folder in which you installed jdk).
 After compiling, you can run the program using the java command as following: java Mars_Rover.
 You will see the output of the problem in the command prompt.